joerascal/Python-Riddle-Game/README.md

 # Python-Riddle-Game
-A simple python riddle game using if statements more options added into the list of choices remaining lives now included
+A simple python riddle game using if statements.